-Learn about the accommodation process for test and exams, learning services and how to plan a successful transition to university.
+Somei Tam (PMC Sr. Coordinator) and Candice Kavanagh (PMC Coordinator and Learning Strategist) discussed the PMC, learning services, the accommodation process for test and exams and how to plan a successful transition to university.

-Returning PMC students share their experience about university life, how to prepare for academic demands and offer helpful strategies for academic progress and success.
+Returning PMC students shared their experiences about university life, how to prepare for academic demands and share helpful strategies for their studies.

 The PMC Fall Orientation FAQ covers a number of questions frequently asked by new students, during past orientation events.

 There is information about setting up accommodations, university life, information for parents, and much more.